SSH everyhwere

 IdentitiesOnly yes

-for copying the public key on the remote machine: ssh-copy-id -i ~/.ssh/mykey <name of remote>
+At this point, copy the public key on the remote machine: ssh-copy-id -i ~/.ssh/mykey <name of remote>

 .